PREP FOOTBALL ROUNDUP: Terry, Rhodes power South Florence past Wilson

 BENNETTSVILLE, S.C. – Marlboro County led 14-10 at halftime, but Cauthen Best rushed for three touchdowns and threw for another to rally Camden back.

-Jaquez Jarrett had a rushing score for Marlboro, who fell to 1-4 overall and 0-3 in Region 6-3A play.
-Darrius Grant also threw for a touchdown and MCHS recovered a fumble for a 6-yard score in the second half.
+Jaquez Jarrett had a rushing score for Marlboro, which fell to 1-4 overall and 0-3 in Region 6-3A play.
+Darrius Grant also threw for a touchdown, and Marlboro County recovered a fumble for a 6-yard score in the second half.

 Lee Academy 41